Evidence Considered in a De Facto Partnership Immigration Permission (DFPIP) Application

 - Legible copies of all pages of both partners’ passports.

-- Dated documentary evidence of living together continuously over a period of two years in a common place of residence such as official letters or bills sent to the same address and/or joint tenancy agreement and dated documentary evidence of the relationship.
+- Dated documentary evidence of living together continuously over a period of one year in a common place of residence such as official letters or bills sent to the same address and/or joint tenancy agreement and dated documentary evidence of the relationship.

 - Dated evidence of financial inter-dependence such as transfer receipts, joint accounts, joint purchases, joint assets or loans.